tatimblin/morris-jekyll/_posts/2017-3-5-puppy_tote.markdown

 img: "new_puppyTote.png"
 price: "20"
 ---
-A puupt shirt with Morris iconic graphic.
+Carry this lovely tote with you